 .
 Eligible applicants are encouraged to call 717-787-6245 to discuss potential projects.
 Application period is closed.

-Rural or volunteer fire departments that serve communities with less than 10,000 people can apply for the Volunteer Fire Assistance Grant Program from March 7 through May 19.
+Rural or volunteer fire departments that serve communities with less than 10,000 people can apply for the Volunteer Fire Assistance Grant Program.
 The purpose of the grant isto prevent, control and suppress fires which threaten human life, livestock, wildlife, crops, pastures, orchards, woodlands, farmsteads, or other improvements in rural areas.This is a cost-share program.
 The maximum grant is $7,500 ($15,000 total project) per fire company.
 Applications must be submitted online at www.grants.dcnr.state.pa.us

 Fire Company, Volunteer Ambulance Service Grant Program